PathwayCommons/guide/_workflows/pathway_enrichment_ii/identify_pathways.md

 ## <a href="#goals" name="goals">I. Goals</a>

-Previously, we introduced a study by Best *et al.* (Best 2015) that examined the feasability of using platelet transcriptomes to distinguish those with breast cancer (BrCa) from healthy donors (HD).
+[Previously]({{site.baseurl}}/{{ page.workflow.process_data }}), we introduced a study by Best *et al.* (Best 2015) that examined the feasability of using platelet transcriptomes to distinguish individuals diagnosed with breast cancer (BrCa) from healthy donors (HD).
 The workflow step took in RNA sequencing counts and metadata describing the samples (i.e. HD or  BrCa) and analyzed the data for gene-wise differential expression (DE).
-One of the outputs from that step is a list of each RNA species and a respective rank, calculated from the DE test p-value.
+One of the outputs from that step is a list of each RNA species and a respective rank, calculated from the DE test.
 In brief, the magnitude of rank is proportional to the 'rareness' of a  difference in RNA counts at least as large as that observed, *assuming no association between sample class assignment and RNA count*.

+> Note: For the purposes of the GSEA software, we will use the terms 'pathway' and 'gene set' interchangeably.
+It is more appropriate to use the term 'pathway' to refer to gene set components that regulate a biological process (e.g. signal transduction, biosynthetic pathway).

-In this section we discuss the use of [Gene Set Enrichment Analysis (GSEA)](http://software.broadinstitute.org/gsea/index.jsp){:target="_blank"} to distill pathways from the underlying alterations in gene expression (Figure 1).
+In this section we discuss the use of [Gene Set Enrichment Analysis (GSEA)](http://software.broadinstitute.org/gsea/index.jsp){:target="_blank"} to sift out pathways from the underlying alterations in gene expression (Figure 1).

 By then end of this discussion you should:

-  1. Be able to set up the required GSEA software
+  1. Be able to install and set up the GSEA software
-  2. Be able to use GSEA to identify pathways from a ranked list of genes
+  2. Be able to use GSEA to identify enriched gene sets using as inputs a ranked list of genes and a gene set database
-  3. Obtain a pair of enrichment reports - one for each class - that are dependencies for subsequent workflow steps
+  3. Obtain a pair of reports describing gene sets enrichment in BrCa and HD that are dependencies for subsequent workflow steps

 <br/>

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_1 }}){: .img-responsive.slim }
 <div class="figure-legend well well-lg text-justify">
   <strong>Figure 1.
-Overview.</strong> Gene Set Enrichment Analysis attempts to answer the question: Can alterations in pathways be inferred from the underlying changes in gene expression?
-The GSEA we will apply requires a list where each gene is assigned a unique rank from differential expression testing along with a collection of candidate pathways to test.
+Overview.</strong> Gene Set Enrichment Analysis attempts to answer the question: Can alterations in pathways or 'gene sets' be inferred from the underlying changes in gene expression?
+The GSEA we will apply requires a list where each gene is assigned a unique rank from differential expression testing along with a database of candidate gene sets to test.
 </div>

 ## <a href="#background" name="background">II.
 Background</a>